 This mainly depends on what type of student loans you have.

-If you have private student loans, refinancing might get you a lower interest rate or reduced monthly payment (or both), which could help you more easily manage your loans during the COVID-19 pandemic.
-Also keep in mind that current student loan refinance rates have fallen dramatically, which means you might qualify for a much lower rate than what you have right now.
+If you have private student loans, refinancing might get you a lower interest rate or reduced monthly payment (or both), which could help you more easily manage your loans.
+You can check rates and potentially prequalify for a much lower rate than what you have right now.
+Credible’s refinancing lenders will refinance into a new private loan, which do not carry the same federal benefits and protections as federal student loans.

-If you have federal student loans, it’s likely better to wait before consolidating with a private lender.
-Due to the pandemic, federals student loan payments and interest accrual have been suspended during the pandemic through at least Sept.
-30, 2021.
-If you refinance your federal student loans, you’ll lose access to this suspension as well as other federal benefits and protections, such as income-driven repayment plans and student loan forgiveness programs.
+If you have federal student loans, you should know federal student loan interest will resume starting on Sept.
+1, 2023, and payments will be due starting in October.
+Due to the COVID-19 pandemic, federals student loan payments and interest accrual were long been suspended during the pandemic into 2023.
+If you refinance your federal student loans, you’ll lose access to federal benefits and protections, such as income-driven repayment plans and student loan forgiveness programs.

 Refinancing your student loans is when you take out a new loan to pay off your old loans, leaving you with just one loan and payment to manage.
 Depending on your credit, you might be able to lower your interest rate through refinancing — which could save you money on interest and even help you pay off your loan faster.